 Students who are found responsible for violations of Community Standards, including alcohol and/or drug policies, may be asked to complete one or more educational sanctions designed to inform students of healthy behavior.

-AlcoholEdu for Sanctions is an online course designed to help students who have violated campus alcohol policies make safer and healthier choices.
+Under the Influence is an online course designed tohelp students who have violated campus alcohol policies make safer and healthier choices.
 All survey responses are strictly confidential.

 Marijuana 101 is a four-hour online course for on-campus marijuana violations.
 Six lessons cover a variety of key issues such as marijuana dependence, marijuana’s effects, mental-health issues and synthetic marijuana use.
 All survey responses are strictly confidential.

 Some students may be asked to participate in a one-time group meeting with other students who have been found responsible for alcohol and/or drug violations.
-These groups are held once a month and are facilitated by the Office of Campus Life.
+These groups are held once a month and are facilitated by the Dean of Students office.

 Some students may be asked to meet with a college administrator on two occasions to discuss their alcohol or marijuana use.
 Between the two meetings, students will be asked to complete a self-assessment of consumption patterns and risk factors.